 Keep reading to learn how long stained concrete lasts

-Stained concrete mixed in concrete while install has the potential to last many years.
+Stained concrete mixed in concrete, while installed, has the potential to last many years.
 In fact, many concrete staining products come with a long time guarantee.
-It’s a different situation if concrete staining apply to the concrete than it’s recommended to stain the concrete once in four years to enhance the color that’s fade away especially if it’s exterior surface that exposed to sun light.
-Staining the concrete give the option to change the concrete surface color at some point in the future as desired.
+It’s a different situation if concrete staining applies to the concrete.
+It’s recommended to stain the concrete once in four years to enhance the color that fades away, especially if its exterior surface that is exposed to sunlight.
+Staining the concrete gives the option to change the concrete surface color at some point in the future as desired.

 What is the Condition of the Concrete?

-A staining solution can apply to fresh concrete but it’s also a great renew old concrete appearance.
-If you try to stain older concrete, a stripping must apply first, it will help the concrete to become pores so the stain can soak into the surface.
-Older concrete surfaces are likely to have existing debris and chemicals, such as glue, grime, sealers and coatings all needs to be completely remove before the staining solution apply.
+A staining solution can apply to fresh concrete, but it’s also a great renew old concrete appearance.
+If you try to stain older concrete, a stripping must apply first; it will help the concrete to become pores so the stain can soak into the surface.
+Older concrete surfaces are likely to have existing debris and chemicals, such as glue, grime, sealers, and coatings, all need to be completely removed before the staining solution apply.

 Stains cannot penetrate a concrete surface properly if it is covered with these elements.
 The surface will likely appear distorted or messy because some concrete pores will get stained more than others.
 It will not provide the visual outcome you will want to achieve.